jnalajala/emby-mediainfo-plugin-prereq/README.md

 Optional:
 * BifTool Executables (also installs unzip to unpack)

+If you wish to also use MediaInfo's BIF Generator, you will need to also add an environment variable to include BifTool so that this will be avaiable for use.

-To include BifTools add an environment variable:
+To include BifTool add an environment variable:
-  INCLUDE_BIFTOOL=FALSE
+  INCLUDE_BIFTOOL=TRUE

 Full example: